AliceHovsepyan/pogo_pance_draft/DMS-analysis-documentation/Project.md

 - we abort reads at the first base with a error rate > 1% (`quality_score`)
 - we filter for reads that contain the correct barcode in the fwd and rev read (we also exclude reads for which the fwd or rev read is empty)
 	--> to filter out reads with index swapping

+### Combined DMS and linker library

+##### R0035 (AraC LOV NGS Multi-library NGS)
+- Passaged Wt S170 LOV with RL8, then RL1, presumably should have both indels and mutations in the lov domain

+##### R0036 (AraC LOV Linker Library Test 2 NGS)
+- This was an AraC R2 LOV evolution experiment done with the LOV retron linkers so we analyze it like an evolution experiment; This has Indels presumably at the linker sites